rehakasuto/Netsparker/README.md

 I used HangFire Reccuring jobs to send GET request to a given Url at given interval.

 Hangfire Reccuring jobs work with Cron expression interval.
-So expecting Cron expression in interval area.
+So UI expecting Cron expression as an interval.

 For notification i supported multiple notification types.
 For example if sms and email options are declared in Startup.cs, the application will send notification for these two channel.
 I developed my architecture in this way.